uswds/uswds-site/_together/01-summary.md

   heading="Diversity"
-  sub-heading="Ensuring a wide array of people, perspectives, and needs are represented" bullets=page.bullet_list_diversity example="Images and copy show a full diversity of American society, such as ages, ethnicities, genders, socio-economic groups, and more." color="primary"
+  sub-heading="Ensuring a wide array of people, perspectives, and needs are represented" bullets=page.bullet_list_diversity example="Images and copy show a full diversity of identity in American society, such as ages, ethnicities, genders, socio-economic groups, and more." color="primary"
 %}